Notting Hill Carnival: Public order

 Since the carnival did not have local authority permission, initial police involvement was aimed at preventing it taking place at all, which resulted in regular confrontation and riots.
 In 1976, the police had been expecting hostility due to what they deemed as trouble the year before.
-Consequently, after discovering pickpockets in the crowd, police took a heavy-handed approach against the large congregation of black people and it became "no-man's land".
+Consequently, after discovering pickpockets in the crowd, police took a heavy-handed approach against the crowds.
 The 1600-strong police force violently broke up the carnival, with the arrest of 60 people.
-In the aftermath of the event, the carnival was portrayed in a very pointed way, with those aiding the riots lumped together as the "trouble-makers" responsible.

-After the 1976 Notting Hill Carnival the Police Federation pressed for the introduction of riot shields to protect police from objects thrown at them, although the shields also had the potential for aggressive use, as in 1977.
+After the 1976 Notting Hill Carnival, the Police Federation pressed for the introduction of riot shields to protect police from objects thrown at them, although the shields also had the potential for aggressive use, as in 1977.

-A change of policy came after a confrontation in 1987, when the Carnival was allowed to take place with police adopting a more conciliatory approach.
-During the 2000 Carnival, two men were murdered; and future policing, while conciliatory, resulted in police deployment in large numbers: upwards of 11,000.
+A change of policy came after a confrontation in 1987, when the carnival was allowed to take place with police adopting a more conciliatory approach.